Shopify/liquid/_tags/variable.md

 {% increment my_counter %}
 ```

-Variables created through the `increment` tag are independent from variables created through `assign` or `capture`.
+Variables created using `increment` are independent from variables created using `assign` or `capture`.

-In the example below, a variable named "var" is created through `assign`.
+In the example below, a variable named "var" is created using `assign`.
 The `increment` tag is then used several times on a variable with the same name.
-Note that the `increment` tag does not affect the value of "var" that was created through `assign`.
+Note that the `increment` tag does not affect the value of "var" that was created using `assign`.

 <p class="code-label">Input</p>
 ```liquid